-- Sit on the toilet and lean forward so that your knees push onto your chest - Squat down (hold onto something to keep yourself steady) so your knees are against your belly - If you are unable to squat, try to bring your knees to your chest while lying down.
+- Sit on the toilet and lean forward so that your knees push onto your chest or use a footstool to elevate the feet whilst sitting. - Squat down (hold onto something to keep yourself steady) so your knees are against your belly or bring your knees to your chest while lying down. - Your bowels should open every day with easy-to-pass motions, and leave you feeling the bowels have emptied.
+If not, please discuss with your doctor or nurse consultant before your Radiotherapy Planning appointment, as you may need fibre supplements, laxatives or suppositories.